kschu91/hal/README.md

     $company = $publisher->getLink('company')->follow();
 }
 ```
-After following links the resolved resource will be append as "_embedded" in the original "$resource" object.
+The result of following a link is that the resolved resource is appended to the parent „$resource“ object („_embedded“).
-This allows you to get already followed links without resolving the link again:
+This allows you to access the linked resource without resolving the link again:
 ```php
 $posts = $resource->getEmbedded('posts');
 foreach($posts as $post) {